12 Smart Remarketing Strategies for Better Advertising Campaigns

 Determining what landing page to tag is directly related to your marketing objectives, as these are the pages from which you’re setting up your entire ad campaign around.

 Let’s say your company wants to generate 20% more leads within a 30 day time period.
 You might decide to tag (and remarket to) bounced visitors of your three top performing lead generation landing pages.
 They would likely be the most warmed audience to increase leads in a short time.
 Choose to tag the three pages for your specified campaign.

 Or, if your company needs to increase sales by 5%, you might decide to tag your top selling product pages.

-2. Remarketing Tactics: Split up your remarketing campaigns
+2. Remarketing Strategy: Split up your remarketing campaigns

 Don’t treat all your website visitors the same.
 Segment your remarketing campaigns to more directly speak to the wants and needs of your customers.
 How much time a visitor spends on your site, how many pages they view, and what pages they visit can determine how aggressive or how nurturing you should be in your remarketing.

 For each segmented ad group, you can create different Call to Actions (CTA’s) for various sales funnel success - with links to objective based web pages.
 Monitor your conversion rates and create workflow segments to guide your prospects through to a sale.